JennerChen/rollup-typescript-babel/README.md

-# Rollup-TypeScript-Babel
+# Rollup-React-TypeScript-Babel

-> This is sample repository demonstrates how to use Rollup, TypeScript and Babel
+> This is sample repository demonstrates how to use Rollup,React, TypeScript and Babel

 ## Building the repo